ehmicky/modern-errors/docs/plugins.md

 ## Publishing

-Plugins can either be kept private or be published on npm.
-When public, we recommend the following conventions:
+If the plugin is published on npm, we recommend the following conventions:

 - [ ] The npm package name should be `[@scope/]modern-errors-${plugin.name}`
 - [ ] The repository name should match the npm package name